Curriculum: History

 Marcus Garvey

-At Beverley Minster Primary School we intend for our children to have a rounded understanding of history by the time they leave our school.
+At Beverley Minster CE Primary School we intend for our children to have a rounded understanding of history by the time they leave our school.
 They need to be able to put historical events into context and order.
 They need to understand how and why events in the past have shaped the modern world and our place within it.
 And they need to have had first hand experiences of ‘meeting’ significant places, objects and artefacts (be that through visits to various historical places, trips to museums and galleries or in-school workshops with experts), so that history can come to life for them.
 In order to do all of that, our children need access to a rich, carefully structured history curriculum.

 Our intent is that our teaching of history will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world to build respect, appreciation, and pride for their country and its rich heritage.
 We follow the National Curriculum with the aim for it to inspire pupils’ curiosity about the past to develop their understanding of key events.
 Children will ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgment.
 Through the teaching of history we endeavour to teach pupils to understand the complexity of people’s lives, including those of the present, the process of change, the diversity of societies and beliefs, whilst celebrating these differences.